andr-ew/ndls/README.md

 ### overriding default values

-as mentioned, the **default** slot is loaded when starting the app. you can save to this slot to change the default parameter values that are loaded when you start up. this is especially useful for redefining [metaparam](#metaparams) scopes, but you can also overrite default values on global & track scoped metaparams. first, if you have any audio in your buffers (still visible in the TAPE page waveforms, even if all playback is silenced), you might want to  clear that out by going to PARAMS > EDIT scrolling down to the **PSET options** header and triggering **force clear all buffers**. then, right below that, there's a shortcut for **overwrite default pset**.
+as mentioned, the **default** slot is loaded when starting the app. you can save to this slot to change the default parameter values that are loaded when you start up. this is especially useful for redefining [metaparam](#metaparams) scopes, but you can also tweak default values on global & track scoped metaparams. first, if you have any audio in your buffers (still visible in the TAPE page waveforms, even if all playback is silenced), you might want to  clear that out by going to PARAMS > EDIT scrolling down to the **PSET options** header and triggering **force clear all buffers**. then, right below that, there's a shortcut for **overwrite default pset**.

 ### PSET options